Expedition Grants for Summer 2015

 - To submit a short report explaining what the funding helped you to accomplish

-- To acknowledge the Underclassmean Giving Campaign and MIT Public Service Center as a sponsor
+- To acknowledge the Underclassmen Giving Campaign and MIT Public Service Center as a sponsor

 - To permit us to publicize your work through our website, print materials, and other publicity

-- To complete all required paperwork prior to beginning your project work
+- To complete all required paperwork and orientations prior to beginning your project work and to communicate weekly with PSC staff during the project implementation

 Expedition Grants are generously funded by MIT underclassmen through the Underclassmen Giving Campaign.